-The Team Captain Other is a role that can be appointed by the Team Captain Designated Admin, once fully set up in LCMT and having accepted the Cisco Terms & Conditions.
-This optional role can be filled by someone other than an employee of the customer but cannot be a Cisco employee, Cisco contractor, or Learning Partner.
+The TCO is an optional role that can be appointed by the Team Captain Designated Admin, once fully set up in LCMT and having accepted the Team Captain Affirmation and Cisco Terms & Conditions.
+The role can be filled by a third party (managed services) other than an employee of the customer but cannot be a Cisco employee, Cisco contractor, or Learning Partner.
 Like the TCDA, a TCO is expected to accept the Cisco Learning Credits Terms and Conditions.
 The TCO can then manage the learning credits account to review/approve/deny transactions, generate reports, and guard against fraudulent use of the credits.

-2. To view the details of an account, click the Triangle icon next to the account name.
+To view the details of an account, click the Triangle icon to the left of the account name.

 TIP: You can click the Search button without entering any specific criteria to view all transactions that have occurred in the account since it was created.

 NOTE: If you download the report to Excel, you can view the system notes that accompany the transactions.